geraldaungst/exandria-campaign/19 Factions/Prophetic Groups/Malachite Cord.md

 Group 2 on the [[Sessions 1 to 3 - The Skyship|Skyship]].
 ## Ongoing Conflicts:
 - They know of the [[Obsidian Echoforge]] and the [[01 The Prophecy|Prophecy]].
-- The Malachite Cord are terrified of the consequences of the OE activities because they believe that the attempts to seal the rifts will instead rip them larger causing a widespread catastrophe not unlike what happened in [[Ruins of Molaesmyr|Molaesmyr]] hundreds of years ago.
+- The Malachite Cord are terrified of the consequences of the OE activities because they believe that the attempts to seal the rifts will instead rip them larger causing a widespread [[Rupture of the Molaesmyr Fey Crossing|catastrophe not unlike what happened]] in [[Ruins of Molaesmyr|Molaesmyr]] hundreds of years ago.

 # Future Developments
 ## Short-term Goals: